imeewan/HBCVTr/README.md

 # HBCVTr
-HBCVTr is double encoder of transformers and deep neural network machine learning model  to predict the structure and antiviral activity relationship between a simplified molecular-input line-entry system (SMILES) of small molecules to HBV or HCV
+HBCVTr is double-encoder of transformers and deep neural network machine learning model to predict the antiviral activity against hepatitis B virus (HBV) and hepatitis C virus (HCV) using a simplified molecular-input line-entry system (SMILES) of small molecules
 # Requirement
 python: 3.11.4\
 numpy: 1.25.0\